 How Vapor Deposition Creates A Metal Coating

-Next, a low-voltage, high-amperage current (about 50 amps at 3 volts) was applied to a heavy tungsten coil.
+Next, I applied a low-voltage, high-amperage current (about 50 amps at 3 volts) to a heavy tungsten coil.
 The coil became white hot.
 Bits of gold, copper, and aluminum (or other metals which had been clipped on to it) began to boil and evaporated.
 Since there was very little atmosphere in the jar at this stage, the metal atoms got sufficient energy to travel in straight lines without colliding with air molecules anywhere in the jar.
 These metal atoms then coated the jar and anything inside it.

 Sometimes, instead of using a tungsten coil, a little boat-shaped dish is used to contain the metal to be evaporated.
 Pure silica is often used, too.
 The vapor deposition process is completely controllable.
 You can create a coat of any thickness up to a micron or two.
 You can create an iridescent effect over rocks, glass, cabochons, or other cut gemstones.

-More Applications Of Vapor Deposition
+More Applications of Vapor Deposition

 It’s possible to hook up multiple electrodes or coils simultaneously in the vapor deposition process.
 Since they don’t have to be the same materials, you can deposit layers of a metal mixture that might be quite hard to produce by other means.